 Consider keeping a soft jewelry polishing cloth on hand (we like Fabulustre and Mayflower) for brightening up your metal, when a little extra polish is desired.

 Please note that many of our oldest pieces should never be exposed to water.
-Georgian era jewelry, for example, often features closed-back settings, and foiled gemstones— these jewels should always be removed before you bathe or wash your hands.
-Very old jewelry is often made with materials that require special care.
-Please get in touch if you have questions about any of our pieces, and how to care for them.
+Georgian era jewelry (for example) often features closed-back settings, and foiled gemstones— these jewels should always be removed before you even wash your hands.
+Very old jewelry is sometimes made with materials that require special care.
+Please get in touch if you have questions about any of our pieces, or how to care for them.
 We are happy to help!

-Avoiding chemicals (as in household cleaners), excessive heat, and prolonged exposure to water is recommended for all jewelry (new and old).
-We also recommend removing your jewelry at night— sleeping in your rings is harder on them than you might imagine!
+Avoiding chemicals (as in household cleaners), hand-sanitizers, excessive heat, and prolonged exposure to water is recommended for all jewelry (new and old).
+We also recommend removing your jewelry at night— sleeping in your rings can be harder on them than you might imagine.

 If you can create a practice around caring for your jewelry, it will stay beautiful for another lifetime.
 We also think these mindfulness practices become comforting rituals, in time.